ardelarosa87/Autonomous-Driving-Principles/2-Data-Fusion/README.md

 # Part I: Projection of LiDAR Data from 3D to 2D Pixel Space

 In this first section, we delve into the process of projecting LiDAR data from a three-dimensional space into a two-dimensional pixel space.
 We will explore a range of techniques rooted in linear algebra and computer graphics to effectively achieve this transformation.
 This tutorial will encompass the understanding of essential concepts and the application of various computational methods to bridge the gap between 3D LiDAR data and 2D imagery.

-Feel free to click on the gif below.
+### Projection formula

+To derive a 2D pixel coordinate from a 3D LiDAR point, we use the following projection formula:

+$$
+Y = P \cdot R_0 \cdot [R | t] \cdot X
+$$

+Where:
+- \(Y\) is the 2D pixel coordinate (Nx2 matrix, N being the number of points).
+- \(P\) is a 3x4 matrix containing the 3x3 intrinsic matrix and a 1x4 extrinsic vector.
+- \(R_0\) is the 3x3 Stereo Rectification Matrix.
+- \([R | t]\) is a 3x4 matrix combining rotation and translation from the LiDAR to the camera coordinate frame.
+- \(X\) is an Nx3 matrix of 3D points from the LiDAR sensor.

+Using this projection formula we can now go between pixels in 2D from an images to lidar points in 3D.
+Below shows the results of projecting lidar points unto the images after applying RANSAC.

 <img src="lidar_projection.gif" alt="Lidar-Camera-Projection" />